Skip to main content

 Ucard Requirements for Exams

-• Your digital Ucard can only be used for exams and tests if there is an accompanying photo.
+• Your digital Ucard can only be used as an ID for exams and tests when there is an accompanying photo.
 Without a photo, your digital Ucard is invalid and will not be considered an acceptable form of ID.

 • A valid government-issued photo ID that is in English is another acceptable form of ID.